 The death of one of the heads of the family typically results in several immediate cash needs such as funeral costs and unpaid medical bills.
 In most cases, there are also outstanding mortgages and debts that, if paid in full, could reduce the surviving family’s financial burdens.
 Estate settlement costs such as probate expenses, attorney fees and death taxes may also be due.

-Other Important Uses for Life Insurance
+Other Important Uses for Life Insurance for Physicians

 Life insurance can play a critical role in addressing many other financial issues.